Computer-Science-and-Engineering-GNDEC/Hackathon-1.0/Falcon Coders/README.md

 [Click here](https://46867a9007f2.ngrok.io/planning-pros) to see our software

 ## Features of our software :
--"The idea is that We have a startup of Event management Company running online through a website.Our software using ERPNext helps us to maintain Accounting and backend as a unicorn."
+- "The idea is that We have a startup of Event management Company running online through a website.Our software using ERPNext helps us to maintain Accounting and backend as a unicorn."

 ## Website hosting
-**with functionality of
+** with functionality of

 - book appointment
 - viewing Services
 - Clients
 - Contact Us
+**
 ## Accounting
 ** Maintaining data for